 Without cooling water, the cores of units 1, 2 and 3 overheated and largely melted in the first three days.
 Hydrogen generated by this high-temperature process caused explosions in the upper service floors of reactor buildings at units 1 and 3.
 Unit 4 had not been operating, but was affected by a hydrogen explosion due to gas back-flow from unit 3.
 All four reactors are written off.
 Two other reactors at the plant were not involved in the accident.

-Significant amounts of radioactivity were released, but evacuation from the immediate area made sure that no member of the public received enough exposure to cause harm.
-Some 160,000 people were evacuated from their homes and only in 2012 some were allowed limited return.
-Some areas are still off limits.
-Radiation was never expected to have any measureable effect on the health of the population and this was confirmed in 2013 by a World Health Organisation (WHO) estimation of no observable increase in cancer cases across Japan.
-WHO said a theoretical group of infants staying in the most affected town and delaying evacuation for four months after the accident would only see a 1.2% increase in risk across their lifetimes.
+Significant amounts of radioactivity were released, but prompt evacuation from the immediate area made sure that no member of the public received enough exposure to cause harm.
+Some 160,000 people were evacuated from their homes and only in 2012 were some allowed limited return.
+Certain areas are still off limits.
+Radiation was never expected to have any measureable effect on the health of the population and this was confirmed in 2013 by an estimation from the UN Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) that no person in Fukushima prefecture would be exposed, through the environment or their food, to more than 10 mSv in their entire lifetime.
+This is one tenth of the level at which health effects are known to become more likely, and therefore no measureable increase in cancer rates is expected.
 The government continues to monitor the health of all Fukushima residents.
-Stress and the social problems of relocation have been repeatedly identified as the only main causes of ill health.
+Stress, worry and the social problems of relocation have been repeatedly identified as the only likely causes of ill health.

 The diluting effects of ocean currents mean that radioactivity cannot be detected in seawater and is only an issue on the seabed in the immediate vicinity of the plant.
 Radioactive material continues to run off from the land through rivers to the sea and can be found in certain species of fish.
 All food from affected areas is strictly monitored and prevented from sale if in excess of highly conservative standards brought in during 2012.